mikestreety/mikestreety/app/content/blog/the-digital-bucket-list-for-people-in-the-web.md

 title: The Digital Bucket List for People in the Web
 date: 2017-06-14
 updated: 2017-07-03
-intro: Last September I&nbsp;gave a talk at Bytes 2016, a mini-conference for people in the web about my digital bucket list for people who work with the internet.
+intro: Last September I gave a talk at Bytes 2016, a mini-conference for people in the web about my digital bucket list for people who work with the internet.
 tags:
  - Web
  - Events